DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-10-15-accessibility-audit.md

 *[HTML]: Hypertext Markup Language
 *[WCAG]: Web Content Accessibility Guidelines

-We recently commissioned [Zoonou](https://zoonou.com) to conduct an accessibility audit of our School Placements and Claim Funding for Mentor Training services.
+We recently commissioned [Zoonou](https://zoonou.com) to conduct an accessibility audit of our [Manage school placements](/manage-school-placements/) and [Claim funding for mentor training](/claim-funding-for-mentors/) services.
+They are both served from [a single shared codebase](https://github.com/DFE-Digital/itt-mentor-services), so it made sense to audit the two together.

 The initial audit, performed on 28 August 2024, assessed the services against [WCAG 2.2 Level AA standards](https://www.w3.org/TR/WCAG22/).
 After completing remediation work, a verification audit was conducted on 14 October 2024 to confirm the successful resolution of the identified issues.